Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

 Follow these easy steps to make tasty and remarkable popcorn in your air fryer.

-Start by preheating your air fryer to 400 degrees Fahrenheit for about three minutes.
+Preheating your air fryer to 400 degrees Fahrenheit for about three minutes.

 Meanwhile, put the popcorn kernels in a suitable bowl.
 Then spray the popcorn kernels with olive or coconut cooking spray oil.